June 29, 2023 | Amanda Khatri

 - Positive approach in gathering valuable ownership information for its integrated register – this is close to being completed.

-- Its financial intelligence unit is able to access and analyze a wide range of information.
+- Its financial intelligence unit is able to access and analyse a wide range of information.

 - Effectively confiscating large amounts of funds such as proceeds and instrumentalities of crime and property of equivalent of value.